nangege/Panda/README.md

 ## Tips
-1. The most import thing about performance is `TextRender` Cache so We need to control `TextRender` Cache accurately.You need to clean cache Manully.`TextRender` provide a default `RenderCache` to cache values.
-If you enter a tempoory ViewController, call `TextRender.pushCache()` to create a new cache, and `TextRender.popCache()` wnen exit from the ViewController to free cache.
+1. The most import thing about performance is `TextRender` Cache .We need to control `TextRender` Cache manually now .`TextRender` provide a default `TextRenderCache` to cache values.
+If you enter a tempoory ViewController, call `TextRender.activeCache()` to create a new cache, and call `TextRender.cleanCache(_ identifier)` wnen exit from the ViewController or all the cache is not needed.
 2. if allowed,set `fixedWidth = true ` for `TextNode` .`fixedWidth` means `TextNode`'s width is not determined by text Size, for example you have constraints like textNode.width = 100, or textNode.xSide = superNode.xSide and superNode's width is determined.This will avoid an extra creation of TextRender and avoid a text layout pass which has a big impact on performance.

+## Todo
+1. Find a better way to control TextRender cache
+2. Complete StackLayout